 - Select the Contact List column type.

-If you have tasks that need to be assigned to multiple people, check the Allow multiple contacts per cell box.
+If you have tasks that need to be assigned to multiple people, check Allow multiple contacts per cell.

-NOTE: In the mobile application, you'll be able to add one or more contacts to a Contact List column depending on which option was set on the desktop application; however, you can't set this option from the mobile app.
+In the mobile application, you'll be able to add one or more contacts to a Contact List column depending on which option was set on the web application; however, you can't set this option from the mobile app.

-To make certain people easier to add to contact cells in the sheet, you can type a list of preferred contacts under Values—the people that you specify here will appear when you click the dropdown arrow in a cell.
-You can enter contacts (name and email address), names, or email addresses as your preferred values for the column.
+To make certain people easier to add to contact cells in the sheet, you can type a list of preferred contacts into the Add Contacts box —the people that you specify here will appear when you click the dropdown arrow in a cell.

 - Click OK.